ngs-docs/2017-ucsc-metagenomics/quality.rst

   jupyter notebook &

 You should be able to visit port 8000 on your Jetstream computer and see the Jupyter console.
-(Go to `http://<ip address>:8000`; The password is 'davis'.)
+(Go to `http://<ip address>:8000` in your web browser; the password is 'davis'.)

 Data source
 -----------